zhan-xu/RigNet/README.md

 ![results figure](quick_start/quick_start.png)

 The predicted rig is saved as *_rig.txt.
-You can combine the OBJ file and *_rig.txt into FBX format by running maya_save_fbx.py provided by us in Maya.
+You can combine the OBJ file and *_rig.txt into FBX format by running maya_save_fbx.py provided by us in Maya using mayapy.

 ## Data